Minimization of hypersurfaces: Introduction

 As a further application, we give an explicit minimization algorithm for cubic surfaces in Section~\ref{S:cubsurf}; we add a discussion of reduction for cubic surfaces in Section~\ref{S:csred} so as to have a complete treatment of this case as well.
 Unfortunately, one important ingredient that allows us to obtain a general algorithm for plane curves whose complexity mainly depends on the degree~$d$ and only to a small extent on~$p$ does not carry over to the case of surfaces in~$\BP^3$.
 This prevents us from generalizing the minimization algorithm for plane curves to higher dimensions; see Section~\ref{S:higher}.

-Our results and algorithms are formulated in terms of $\Z$, $\Q$ and a prime number~$p$, but we really only need the fact that the $p$-adic valuation is a valuation.
-In particular, everything we do remains valid if we replace $\Z$ and~$p$ by a discrete valuation ring~$R$ and a uniformizer~$\pi$ of~$R$.
+Our results and algorithms are formulated in terms of $\Z$, $\Q$ and a prime number~$p$, but we really only need the fact that $p$ is a prime element and that $\Z$ is a principal ideal domain.
+In particular, everything we do remains valid if we replace $\Z$ and~$p$ by a PID~$R$ and a prime element~$\pi$ of~$R$.
+For example, we can take $R = k[t]$, the polynomial ring over an algebraically closed field~$k$ and $\pi = t - \alpha$ for some $\alpha \in k$; this allows us to produce minimal models of families of plane curves over the affine line.
+Another possibility is to take $R$ to be a DVR with uniformizer~$\pi$; then we talk about minimizing fibers of families of projective hypersurfaces over a one-dimensional base, in an arithmetic or geometric setting.
 For the algorithms, we have of course to assume that we can do computations in~$R$ and in the residue class field $k = R/\langle \pi \rangle$.
 For the general statement of Proposition~\ref{P:effectivity}, we also need to assume that $k$ is finite, but we would like to stress that this assumption is not needed for the minimization algorithms for plane curves or cubic surfaces.

 For the following, Koll\'ar's paper~\cite{Kollar} is the main reference.
-We fix $n \ge 1$ and~$d \ge 1$ and consider homogeneous polynomials~$F$ of degree~$d$ in the $n+1$ Variables $x_0, \dots, x_n$, with integral coefficients.
+We fix $n \ge 1$ and~$d \ge 1$ and consider homogeneous polynomials~$F$ of degree~$d$ in the $n+1$ variables $x_0, \dots, x_n$, with integral coefficients.
 We also fix a prime number~$p$ and write $v_p(F)$ for the minimum of the $p$-adic valuations of the coefficients of~$F$.
 Vectors will be row vectors; vectors and matrices are denoted using square brackets.
 If $T \in \GL(n+1,\Q)$, then ${}^T F$ denotes $F([x_0, \dots, x_n] \cdot T)$.
 If $T \in \GL(n+1, \Z)$, then it follows that $v_p({}^T F) = v_p(F)$.
 As a matter of notation, ${}^T F([x_0, \ldots, x_n] M)$ means $({}^T F)([x_0, \ldots, x_n] \cdot M) = {}^{MT} F$ and not ${}^T (F([x_0, \ldots, x_n] \cdot M)) = {}^{TM} F$, where $M \in \Mat(n+1, \Q)$ is another matrix.
 This applies in particular to